datacommonsorg/docsite/index.md

 ## An open-source project and website platform

-Data Commons is intended to be a community-based resource, where individuals and organizations can contribute data, code, documentation and educational materials.
+Data Commons is a community-based resource, where individuals and organizations can contribute data, code, documentation and educational materials.
 Source code, schemas, and documentation are publicly available at [https://github.com/datacommonsorg](https://github.com/datacommonsorg).

 Google has partnerships with the [United Nations](https://unstats.un.org/UNSDWebsite/undatacommons/sdgs), the [World Health Organization](https://unstats.un.org/UNSDWebsite/undatacommons/areas/1471028664), [One.org](https://datacommons.one.org/), [TechSoup](https://publicdata.techsoup.org/), and many other non-profit, academic, and governmental organizations across the world.
-We are always looking to expand the available data sources and welcome contributions from data owners around the world.
+We are always looking to expand data coverage and welcome contributions from data owners around the world.

-In addition, Data Commons makes its data and visualizations accessible to any website through [REST](/api/rest/v2/index.html) and [Javascript](/api/web_components/index.html) APIs.
+In addition, Data Commons makes its data and visualizations accessible to any website through [REST](/api/rest/v2/index.html) and [Web components](/api/web_components/index.html) APIs.

-Finally, Data Commons provides an open-source, [customizable website](/custom_dc/index.html) implementation, for organizations that want to host their own version of a Data Commons website, using their own data and user interfaces.
+Finally, Data Commons provides an open-source, [customizable implementation](/custom_dc/index.html), for organizations that want to host their own version of a Data Commons website, using their own data and user interfaces.

 ## Key features